- Travel and Places»

 Hoover Dam continues to be an amazing site, even though it was begun in 1931.
 Before Hoover Dam was constructed, the wild Colorado River often caused flooding, which would be followed by years of drought.
 The five reasons for constructing Hoover Dam were: Flood control, irrigation, navigation, water storage and hydro-electric power.
 Since the Colorado River provided and continues to provide water to seven states (Arizona, California, Colorado, Nevada, New Mexico, Utah and Wyoming) finding a way to manage the water flow was extremely important.
 In 1922, a water allotment agreement called The Colorado River Compact was reached between the states which paved the way for a dam to be built.
 A site above Black Canyon, about 30 miles from the city of Las Vegas Nevada was selected.

 America was in the depths of the Great Depression and people flocked into the area for a chance at a job.
 Many lived under tarps and under their cars waiting for an opportunity.
 A construction company formed of six smaller construction companies, named appropriately The Six Companies, Inc. began work in 1931.
-The work was both hard and dangerous, and the wages were according to risk and level of skill.
+The work was both hard and dangerous, and the wages were according to the level of risk and the amount of skill.
 The wages ranged from fifty cents to eighty two cents per hour, and work only stopped on the 4th of July and Christmas.
 The workers and their families were housed in nearby Boulder City.
 The town had a movie theatre and other forms of family entertainment, but no gambling was permitted and the town still has a ban on gambling today!

 The first task was to divert the Colorado River.
 This was accomplished by constructing a series of diversion tunnels, and then an upper and lower cofferdam to contain and channel the river into the tunnels.
 This was accomplished by Sept of 1932.